mozilla/jetstream-config/README.md

 # where we're trying to encourage more of something.
 But for performance metrics,
 # bigger is often worse, so you should set this to false.
 bigger_is_better = true

+# A friendly metric name displayed in dashboards.
+friendly_name = "Cows clicked"

+# A description that will be displayed by dashboards.
+description = "Number of cows clicked"
 ```

 You should also add some sections to describe how your new metrics should be summarized for reporting.